gnortt/gen-wireguard/README.md

     KEEPALIVE   PersistentKeepAlive, (int) seconds, default 0
 ```

-To generate a configuration with three clients, a `PersistentKeepAlive` of 25 seconds, in IPv4 range 10.192.0.x, for example:
+A configuration with three clients, a `PersistentKeepAlive` of 25 seconds, in IPv4 range 10.192.0.x, for example:

 ```
     > KEEPALIVE=25 NET="10.192.0" ./gen-wireguard.sh example 172.16.192.1 3